BrandonCorey/JS_175_notes/express_cheatsheet.md

 const app = express();
 ```

-We can create a **route** that handles HTTP `GET` requests using `get` method
+We can create a **route** that handles HTTP requests using routing methods like `app.get, app.post`
 - Can specify URL path as first argument, then a callback that takes arguments of request and response objects as second
-- This callback will be executed whenever an HTTP `GET` request is recieved for the `/` path
+- This callback will be executed whenever a matching request is recieved for the method + path
-  - Can use `send` to pass argument for HTTP body and send response
+  - Can use `res.send` to pass argument for HTTP body and send response
-  - Can use `render` to render a page view from a templating engine and send a reponse
+  - Can use `res.render` to render a page view from a templating engine and send a reponse
 - The argument to the `get` method is typically referred to as a **route handler** or **route controller**
   - has 3 arguments
   - `req`, `res`, and `next` (the standard names for these parameters
   - `req` and `res` are request and response objects
   - `next` - argument used for middleware function exeution

 ```javascript
 app.get('/', (req, res) => {
   res.send('<h1>Hello world</h1>')